codigobonito/management/README.md

 * YAML → GitHub (apply), Runs when teams.yaml is changed.
 Adds/removes users from teams to match the file.
 Invites users to the org when needed

+# Current features

+* Manages inclusion/exclusion for teams in an organization
+* Manages invites for non-org members and team inclusion (when sync is run)
+* Synchronization workflows are run daily, upon manual dispatch or when `teams.yaml` is changed